Toy breed

 Puppy meal frequency

-Young Chihuahuas often need frequent meals because small size can make low blood sugar a concern.
+Young Chihuahuas often need frequent meals because small size leaves less reserve when appetite drops or meals are missed.

 Dental